Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-05-28-ionic_polarization.md

 VASP allows has a easy-to-use method (invoked by setting input tag `LCALCPOL` to True) to calculate the macroscopic polarization using the famous Berryphase method.
 What this routine essentially does is that it runs three sinlge string Berryphase calculations (can also be done manually using `LBERRY` tag) on three lattice directions consecutively.

 The output of this `LCALCPOL` method can be found in both `stdout` and `OUTCAR` file:

-- In `stdout`:
+- In `stdout` the following will be printed out after the calculation is converged.
+:

  ```
  p_tot=( xxxxxxxxxx xxxxxxxxxx xxxxxxxxxx )
  ```
- will be printed out after the calculation is converged.

-- In `OUTCAR`
+- In `OUTCAR`:

 ```
 ------------------------ aborting loop because EDIFF is reached ----------------------------------------